-In addition, the following unrecognized deferred tax assets exist in the Ireland Home Office and Italian Branch at year end 2020 under IFRS.
+In addition, the following unrecognised deferred tax assets exist in the Ireland Home Office and Italian Branch at year end 2021 for Local IFRS purposes.

-2020 €'m 2019 €'m
+2021 €'m 2020 €'m

-Ireland 4 4

-Italy 4 4
+Ireland Italy 4 4 4 4

 Total 8 8

 Ireland: The unrecognised DTA relates to Foreign Tax Credits (FTC) of €4m for the tax paid by foreign branches of MetLife Europe Insurance d.a.c.
 Such losses and FTCs have no expiry date, however there is currently no evidence to support recoverability as our expectation that local taxes paid will always exceed the Irish taxes due.